DrCoolio/AccumuBot/README.md

 # Running AccumuBot

-In order to start using Accumubot, begin by navigating to the folder containing the AccumuBot.py file (this folder should also have your secrets.json and bittrex.py files).
+In order to start using AccumuBot, begin by navigating to the folder containing the AccumuBot.py file (this folder should also have your secrets.json and bittrex.py files).
 In the examples my folder is located on my Desktop

 ```
 C:\Users\DrCoolio> cd Desktop\AccumuBot